Your Access to the Exclusive

 • How are my proceeds taxed?

-• Can I sell the notes?
+• Can I sell the certificates?

 • How is the NAV calculated?